 If your home was built between the 1920s and 1970s, you are in the majority of Revolution's kitchen remodel clients.
 Your kitchen was designed small — a galley layout stuffed on the back of the house, closed off from living areas.
 The construction reality behind your walls likely includes:

-Revolution's carpenters work in these homes every week — replacing cast-iron drain lines in Old Northeast, opening up galley kitchens in Kenwood, rewiring panels in Shore Acres bungalows.
+Revolution's 20+ in-house W-2 carpenters work in these homes every week — replacing cast-iron drain lines in Old Northeast kitchens, opening up galley layouts in Historic Kenwood bungalows, framing kitchen layout changes in Crescent Lake 1940s homes, cutting CMU walls in Jungle Terrace mid-century ranches, and rewiring panels in Snell Isle waterfront homes.
+Open-book Time & Materials with weekly budget reports against your estimate.
 For your older home, this is not specialty work.
 It is the standard scope.

 For small kitchen remodel approaches specific to your older St. Pete home, see the small kitchen remodel guide.